 - Discounts for nurses / teachers / students?

-- Free delivery?
+- Free delivery and training?

 - A 5% discount on invoices if they’re paid within 30 days?